sarahstrong314/MCR3U/2 - Function Transformations/1 - Domains and Ranges of Functions.md

 The **domain** of a function is the set of values that the independent variable can be.
 The **range** of a function is the set of values that the dependent variable can be.

 Here are some examples of domains and ranges of common functions.
-To exclude certain values, we can write a comma then state the restrictions .
+To exclude certain values, we can write a comma then state the restrictions.

 | Domain | Range |
 | --- | --- | --- |